-I have been single for many years, had numerous jobs that required extensive solo travel, and I served in the US Navy for four years which included a lot of solo trips.
+I have been single for many years, had numerous jobs requiring extensive solo travel, and served in the US Navy for four years, including many solo trips.
 It is more of an effort for me to travel with others than it is to go alone.
 Some of the tips that have been helpful to me are listed below.

 2. Wear comfortable walking shoes.
 Shoes take up a lot of room in your luggage, so I limit myself to no more than three pairs, and I wear the bulkiest pair while traveling.
 Take shoes that are different in style and function so that you have three bases covered.

-3. Wear inexpensive jewelry that complements everything else that you take.
-If something goes missing or gets damaged you will not be so upset.
-One watch, one ring, one bracelet and one pair of earrings in classic styles and silver colors looked fine with all my clothing.
+3. Wear inexpensive jewelry that complements everything that you take.
+If something goes missing or gets damaged, you will not be so upset.
+One watch, one ring, one bracelet, and one pair of earrings in classic styles and silver colors looked OK with all my clothing.

 4. I have never been a night owl, so I explore during the day and then retire early.
 Be extra vigilant and careful if you decide to go out for a drink or have a late dinner.
 Trust your instincts.
 If something seems off, it probably is.
 Politeness is never more important than safety.
 Walk with your back straight and your head held high, and exude as much confidence as you can.
 Looking confused and lost can make you a target.

 5. Always have the appropriate charger for your phone, especially if you are using it to navigate.
-Never let the fuel get below 1/4 tank in your rental car and take note of the color and make of the vehicle.
-Establish a landmark each time you park or start off on a long walk.
+I take a photo of my rental car and tag number with my phone.
+Never let the fuel get below 1/4 tank in your rental car, and take note of the vehicle’s color and make.
+Establish a landmark each time you park or start on a long walk.

 7. For many women, dining alone is the most dreaded thing.
 I wish I had a dollar for every time I have heard, “Just one?” or “Are you waiting for someone else?”
 I enjoy my thoughts and watching people coming and going or passing by the window if I am lucky enough to get one of those tables.
 I don’t look at my phone or read while I am waiting for my food.
 I embrace the solitude and enjoy not having to talk to anyone.
 I never rush through my meal because I am alone.
 I order as many courses as I want but never have more than one glass of wine.